Medically Assisted Treatment

 To learn more about Samaritan Daytop Village’s Opioid Treatment Program, contact the Willis Avenue Opioid Treatment Program at (718) 292-4640 or the Grand Concourse Opioid Treatment Program at (718) 292-4455.

-For more information on all of Samaritan Daytop Village's treatment programs for drug and alcohol abuse, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or 1-800-532-HELP (4357).
+For more information on all of Samaritan Daytop Village's treatment programs for drug and alcohol use, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195.